New Paleobotany Book!

 Changwuia has a comparatively advanced organization for the time period

-Right: Changwui schweitzeri
+Right: Changwuia schweitzeri

-Danzé-Corsin; Edwards 2006
+Danzé-Corsin; Edwards, 2006

 Early Devonian from Artois, France